top of page

 What of those on the other side of the divide?
 What of literature’s victims?

-WRITTEN BY THE VICTORS shakes the snow globe of our world view, telling the story of those literally written out of history.
+WRITTEN BY THE VICTORS, released early 2027 by Penguin Allen Lane, shakes the snow globe of our world view, telling the story of those literally written out of history.
 Unique, counter-intuitive, and entertaining, it will make you question everything you thought you knew about the world.

 Penguin Allen Lane